andrew/ultimate-awesome/README.md

 - [awesome-devblog](https://github.com/awesome-devblog/awesome-devblog) - 어썸데브블로그. 국내 개발/기술 블로그 모음(only 실명으로).
 - [Awesome-Visual-Transformer](https://github.com/dk-liang/Awesome-Visual-Transformer) - Collect some papers about transformer with vision.
 Awesome Transformer with Computer Vision (CV).
 - [awesome-industrial-anomaly-detection](https://github.com/M-3LAB/awesome-industrial-anomaly-detection) - Paper list and datasets for industrial image anomaly/defect detection (updating). 工业异常/瑕疵检测论文及数据集检索库(持续更新)。.
-- [awesome-notebooklm-prompts](https://github.com/serenakeyitan/awesome-notebooklm-prompts) - A curated collection of the strongest NotebookLM slide prompts sourced from the real creative underground .
-Your go-to resource for AI powerpoint :P.
 - [awesome-node-based-uis](https://github.com/xyflow/awesome-node-based-uis) - A curated list with resources about node-based UIs.
 - [awesome-quantum-machine-learning](https://github.com/krishnakumarsekar/awesome-quantum-machine-learning) - Here you can get all the Quantum Machine learning Basics, Algorithms ,Study Materials ,Projects and the descriptions of the projects around the web.
 - [awesome-etl](https://github.com/pawl/awesome-etl) - A curated list of awesome ETL frameworks, libraries, and software.
 - [awesome-mental-health](https://github.com/dreamingechoes/awesome-mental-health) - A curated list of awesome articles, websites and resources about mental health in the software industry.
+- [awesome-web-components](https://github.com/web-padawan/awesome-web-components) - A curated list of awesome Web Components resources.
 - [awesome-functional-programming](https://github.com/xgrommx/awesome-functional-programming) - Yet another resource for collecting articles, videos etc. regarding functional programming.
 - [awesome-openclaw-agents](https://github.com/mergisi/awesome-openclaw-agents) - 162 production-ready AI agent templates for OpenClaw.
 SOUL.md configs across 19 categories.
 Submit yours!.
-- [awesome-web-components](https://github.com/web-padawan/awesome-web-components) - A curated list of awesome Web Components resources.
 - [awesome-ethical-hacking-resources](https://github.com/husnainfareed/awesome-ethical-hacking-resources) - 😎 🔗 Awesome list about all kinds of resources for learning Ethical Hacking and Penetration Testing.
 - [awesome-online-ide](https://github.com/styfle/awesome-online-ide) - 🌩️ A list of awesome online development environments.
 - [awesome-mobile-security](https://github.com/vaib25vicky/awesome-mobile-security) - An effort to build a single place for all useful android and iOS security related stuff.
 All references and tools belong to their respective owners.
 I'm just maintaining it.